Chair2805/datenanalyse-gruppenprojekt/README.md

 ### 2.2.2-
 Compare and contrast your results with the linear regression.

-# Task 3: Classification of healthy vs Parkinson's disease (40 marks)
+# Task 3: Classification of healthy vs Parkinson's disease (40 marks) RONNY
 Dataset: Your third task continues with the same file MIT USERS
 _